nialldbarber/react-native-nitro-wallet/README.md

 # react-native-nitro-wallet

+⚠️ This package is under development, please report any issues!

-A React Native Wallet integration library built with [Nitro Modules](https://github.com/mrousavy/nitro).
+A React Native Wallet integration package built with [Nitro Modules](https://github.com/mrousavy/nitro).
 You can add a pass, detect the existence of a pass and remove a pass.
 Bulk add passes is coming soon 🚧.
 Currently Apple Wallet (iOS) only, but support for Google Wallet (Android) coming soon 👀

 ## ⚠️ Requirements